artefactual/archivematica-docs/user-manual/appraisal/appraisal.rst

 Appraisal
 =========

-The Appraisal tab provides a space between Transfer and Ingest for archivists to decide which files from transfers should become SIPs and how these files should be arranged within the SIP.
-It includes features for examining the characteristics and contents of the files as well as for connecting files to finding aids created in ArchivesSpace.
-The Arrange a SIP from Backlog feature, found in previous versions of Archivematica, also has moved to the Appraisal tab (see :ref:`Arrangement <arrangement>`).
+The Appraisal tab provides an opportunity for users to appraise and analyze the files included in a transfer.
+The Appraisal tab includes features for examining the characteristics and contents of the files, allows users to connect files to finding aids created in ArchivesSpace, and lets users decide which files from a transfer should be added to a SIP and how these files should be arranged within the SIP.

+In order to use the Appraisal tab, you must send the transfer to the backlog when you reach the end of the :ref:`Transfer tab microservices
+<transfer-tab-microservices>`.

 .. note::